siong1987/mongoid_timeline_fu/README.md

                        :actor => :author
     end

-You can add 'fires' statements to as many models as you want on as many models as you want.
+You can add `fires` statements to as many models as you want on as many models as you want.

-They are hooked for you after standard ActiveRecord events.
+They are hooked for you after standard Mongoid events.
 In the previous example, it's an after_create on Posts.

 Parameters for #fires
 =====================

 You can supply a few parameters to fires, two of them are mandatory.
-- the first param is a custom name for the event type.
-It'll be your way of figuring out what events your reading back from the timeline_events table later.
-  - :new_post in the example
+The first param is a custom name for the event type.
+It'll be your way of figuring out what events your reading back from the timeline_events table later. `new_post` in the example above.

 The rest all fit neatly in an options hash.